-“When you draw up a budget for your business, it allows scope for a number of assumptions concerning volumes, production and demand,” explains Ilkka Kesti, FX Risk Adviser at Nordea Markets.
-“Then on top of that there’s the uncertainty surrounding currency and interest rate risks.
+“When you draw up a budget for your business, it allows scope for a number of assumptions concerning volumes, production and demand,” explains Ole Håkon Eek Nielsen, FX Risk Adviser at Nordea Markets.
+“Then on top of that there’s the uncertainty surrounding currency and interest rate risks.”

 “Companies set their budget rates for currencies and interest rates in lots of different ways,” he says.
 “Since the budget should be closely linked to the underlying business, it can be sensible to base budget rates on the same exchange rates that are used when pricing the company’s products.
 Otherwise prevailing exchange rates can also be an appropriate starting point.

-Viktoria Olesen, Interest Rate Risk Analyst at Risk Advisory, Nordea Markets, says risk management can involve drawing parallels with your own financial situation and loans.
-“The more you focus on it, the more aware you become,” she says.
+Risk management can involve drawing parallels with your own financial situation and loans, Eek Nielsen explains.
+“The more you focus on it, the more aware you become,” he says.
 “It’s largely about being aware of your currency flows and interest rate positions.
 How sensitive is the company?
 What happens if the interest rate rises by one percentage point?
 What happens if the dollar strengthens by 10 percent?
-Such analyses and risk assessments provide a solid basis for managing risk.
+Such analyses and risk assessments provide a solid basis for managing risk.”